 It’s done by performing a normal bilateral calf raise on a slant board at around 25 degrees incline.

-After reaching the top of the movement, come back down very slowly on the injured leg.
+After reaching the top of the movement, hold the position for a few seconds to maximize muscle engagement, then come back down very slowly on the injured leg.

 Physios recommend performing 50 reps 3 times per day, but warn that this is not an entry level exercise!